Academic tenure in North America: Since 1972

-During the 1980s there were no notable tenure battles, but three were outstanding in the 1990s.
+During the 1980s there were no notable tenure battles, but there were three in the 1990s.
 In 1995, the Florida Board of Regents tried to re-evaluate academic tenure, but managed only to institute a weak, post-tenure performance review.
 Likewise, in 1996 the Arizona Board of Regents attempted to re-evaluate tenure, fearing that few full-time professors actually taught university undergraduate students, mainly because the processes of achieving academic tenure underweighted teaching.
 However, faculty and administrators defended themselves and the board of trustees dropped its review.
 Finally, the University of Minnesota Regents tried from 1995 to 1996 to enact 13 proposals, including these policy changes: to allow the regents to cut faculty base- salaries for reasons other than a university financial emergency including poor performance; to fire tenured professors when their programs were eliminated or restructured if the university were unable to retrain or reassign them.
 In the Minnesota system, 87 percent of university faculty were either tenured or on the tenure track, and the professors vehemently defended themselves.
 Eventually, the president of the system opposed these changes and weakened a compromise plan by the dean of the law school before it then failed.
 "The board overreached what was the available political consensus,” according to Richard Chait, a Harvard professor and tenure specialist hired as a consultant to the regents.
 In Chait's The Questions of Tenure, a lack of data is credited for hampering reform of the tenure code in Minnesota.
 The board chairman resigned later that year.

 The period since 1972 has seen a steady decline in the percentage (although not the numbers) of college and university teaching positions in the US that are either tenured or tenure-track.
 United States Department of Education statistics put the combined tenured/tenure-track rate at 56% for 1975, 46.8% for 1989, and 31.9% for 2005.

-That is to say, by the year 2005, 68.1% of US college teachers were neither tenured nor eligible for tenure; a full 48% of teachers that year were part-time employees.
+In 2005, a full 48% of teachers that year were part-time employees.